 What are the best broadband deals available in my area?

-To find out which broadband deals are available to you, simply enter your postcode and current broadband provider, if you have one, and we’ll show you deals with everything you need to know, including price, speed, data caps and more.
+To find out which broadband deals are available to you, simply enter your postcode and current broadband provider, and we’ll show you deals with everything you need to know, including price, speed, data caps and more.

-If you’d like to know what speed you’re actually getting from your current broadband, and compare that with the best speeds available in your area, use our broadband speed test.
+If you’d like to know what speed you’re actually getting from your current broadband, and compare them with the best speeds available in your area, use our broadband speed test.